vedad/CMB-spectrum/README.md

 #### Milestone IV: The CMB power spectrum
 ***

+Description of the different milestones will be updated continuously.

-To see the newest version at any time, check the `dev-mac` branch.
+To see the newest version of the code at any time, check the `dev-mac` branch:
+* `pycode` contains Python code for plotting, but also code that computes Milestone I.
+* `src` contains Fortran 90 code that will be used throughout the rest of the milestones.

 All changes will be merged to `master` at the end of each milestone.